 Luckily, a number of some road bikes such as Giordano Libero Men’s Road Bike-700c are manufactured to accommodate a max of 300 lbs and simultaneously zoom down the road.

-In general, a robust road bike with a comfy saddle and multiple gears will serve.
+In general, a robust road bike with a comfy saddle and multiple gears.

 If the thought of pedaling uphill is intimidating, an electric bike could be your savior.
 They have motors meaning you don’t need to pedal.
 They thus make an intimidating ride enjoyable as you flatten out hills.

 Obese beginners may also find an electric bike easier to start with as will those who live in zones with impossible hills.
 My recommendation here is the Kemanner Electric Mountain Bike.